fangq/mmc/mmc/trunk/README.txt

 author.
 In the mmc/matlab folder, we also provide additional functions to generate regular grid-shaped tetrahedral mesh.

+It is HIGHLY recommended to use the "savemmcmesh" function under mmc/matlab folder to save the mesh produced by iso2mesh, as it performs a number of tests to ensure the consistency of element orientations.
+If you choose not to use savemmcmesh, you MUST call "meshreorient" function in iso2mesh for elem/face to make sure all elements are oriented in the same direction.
+Otherwise, MMC will give incorrect results.

 The full command line options of MMC include the following:
 <pre>
 usage: mmc <param1> <param2> ...
 where possible parameters include (the first item in [] is the default value) -i 	       (--interactive) interactive mode
- -f config     (--input)       read config from a file -n [0|int]    (--photon)      total photon number
+ -s sessionid  (--session)     a string to label all output file names -f config     (--input)       read config from a file -n [0.|float] (--photon)      total photon number
- -b [0|1]      (--reflect)     1 do reflection at internal&external boundaries, 0 no reflection
+ -b [0|1]      (--reflect)     1 do reflection at int&ext boundaries, 0 no ref.
- -e [0.|float] (--minenergy)   minimum energy level to trigger Russian roulette -u [1.|float] (--unitinmm)    define the length unit in mm for the mesh -U [1|0]      (--normalize)   1 to normalize the fluence to unitary, 0 to save raw fluence -d [1|0]      (--savedet)     1 to save photon info at detectors, 0 not to save -S [1|0]      (--save2pt)     1 to save the fluence field, 0 do not save -s sessionid  (--session)     a string to identify this specific simulation (and output files) -h            (--help)        print this message
+ -e [0.|float] (--minenergy)   minimum energy level to trigger Russian roulette -U [1|0]      (--normalize)   1 to normalize the fluence to unitary,0 save raw -d [1|0]      (--savedet)     1 to save photon info at detectors,0 not to save -S [1|0]      (--save2pt)     1 to save the fluence field, 0 do not save -u [1.|float] (--unitinmm)    define the length unit in mm for the mesh -h            (--help)        print this message
- -l            (--log)         print messages to a log file instead -D [0|int]    (--debug)       print debug information (you can use an integer or or                           a string by combining the following debugging flags) -D [''|MCBWDIOXATRP]          1 M  photon movement info
+ -l            (--log)         print messages to a log file instead -D [0|int]    (--debug)       print debug information (you can use an integer or                           or a string by combining the following flags) -D [''|MCBWDIOXATRP]          1 M  photon movement info
                                2 C  print ray-polygon testing details
-                               4 B  print Bary centric coordinates
+                               4 B  print Bary-centric coordinates
                                8 W  print photon weight changes
                               16 D  print distances
                               32 I  entering a triangle